AnnaFrances8/JOIN-Software-v1/README.md

 **Resize**: Adjust the size of your microscopy images by specifying scaling factors for width and height, ensuring they are perfectly suited for your analysis.

-**Remove Background**: Eliminate background noise and distractions from your microscopy images, enhancing the clarity of your sample.
+**Remove Background**: Eliminate background from your microscopy images, enhancing the clarity of your sample.
 Perfect for publication figures.

 **Sharpen**: Enhance the intricate details and structures within your 3D microscopy images, allowing for more precise analysis.